Established in 1978, Amathus Drinks Plc is a family owned drinks importer, distributor and specialist retailer

 All areas of the business are supported by our colleagues in logistics, a modern delivery fleet and a warehousing system which enables us to deliver to the majority of England and Wales.

 This is our real point of difference – a wide range of exclusive brands, expertly sourced.
-Our whisky selection includes Japan’s Matsui and Kurayoshi, Sweden’s Spirit of Hven and (a little closer to home) The English Whisky Company, based in Norfolk.
+Our whisky selection includes a wide selection from Burgundy's Michel Couvreur, a few from Denmark's Copenhagen Distillery and Sweden’s Spirit of Hven.
+Japan’s Matsui and Kurayoshi, and (a little closer to home) The English Whisky Company, based in Norfolk.
 We import Cognacs and Armagnacs from the renowned producers of Francois Voyer, Pierre Vaudon and Chateau de Laubade.
-Then there are those that are a little more niche, such as Linie’s aquavit and old-school genever from Amersterdam’s Van Wees, before we even mention the Mezcal and Tequila of Los Danzantes, Alipus and Calle 23.
+Then there are those that are a little more niche, such as Linie’s aquavit and old-school genever from Amersterdam’s Van Wees, before we even mention the Mezcal and Tequila of Los Danzantes, Alipus and Calle 23 and Tequila Komos.

 Equally diverse is our wine portfolio which has grown exponentially over the past two years, all meticulously sourced by our in-house Master of Wine, Jeremy Lithgow.
 Our wines cover diverse countries and styles and include award-winning producers such as Chablis’s Domaine Gueguen, Australia’s Penley Estate, Elk Cove from the USA, Chile’s De Gras, with Artemis Karamolegos, Chateau Carras and Tsiakkas, paying tribute to our Hellenic roots.
-In addition we also have an exclusively imported beer selection such as Cusquena, Coedo, Septem and Fix.
+Our evergrowing range of premium sparkling wines now includes Champagnes from Champagne Lallier and Champagne A. Bergère, as well as English sparkling wines from Fox & Fox.
+In addition, we also have an exclusively imported beer selection such as Cusquena, Coedo, Septem and Fix.
 We are particularly excited about our recent sake additions including Japan’s Shichiken and Kanpai from no further away than Peckham!

-With all this in mind we look forward to the future with more excitement than ever as we continue our four decade odyssey of bringing Drinks to the World.
+With all this in mind, we look forward to the future with more excitement than ever as we continue our five decade odyssey of bringing Drinks to the World.

 Modern slavery in the global drinks trade